SamLatsin/crypto-chat/README.md

 # crypto-chat
 Instant messaging websocket server with unique features.
 Backend in [PHP](https://www.php.net) with [Swoole](https://openswoole.com) framework.
 Wire transport is JSON over websocket.
 Persistant storage is [PostgreSQL](https://www.postgresql.org).
 ## Overview
+Fast, asynchronous and event-driven backend service that can solve the problem of embedding chat in your application.
+It's easy to deploy and support.
 ### Use cases
 * Online marketplace
 * On-demand services